-Development and exploration of, and production from, the Juanicipio Project are all being carried out by the project operator, Fresnillo, with MAG being represented in all Juanicipio board of directors, technical committee, joint health and safety committee and ad-hoc meetings.
-Commissioning of the processing plant is under the guidance of an Engineering, Procurement and Construction Management contract entered into with an affiliate of Fresnillo.
-MAG's share of project costs is currently being funded by operating cash flow from underground mine production, by cash calls through its 44% interest in Juanicipio and, to a lesser extent, incurred directly by MAG to cover expenses related to its own commissioned technical studies and analyses, as well as direct project oversight.
-Minera Juanicipio is governed by a shareholders' agreement and corporate by-laws, pursuant to which each shareholder is to provide funding pro-rata to its ownership interest.
-An operator services agreement will become effective upon initiation of commercial production whereby Fresnillo and its affiliates continue to operate the mine (the "Operator Services Agreement").
-Both lead and zinc concentrate off-take agreements have been executed by Minera Juanicipio with Met-Mex Peñoles, S.A. de C.V. ("Met-Mex") (an affiliate of Fresnillo), under which both concentrates will be sold and treated at international benchmark market terms in Torreón, Mexico.
+Development and exploration of, and production from, the Juanicipio Mine are all being carried out by the project operator, Fresnillo, with MAG being represented in all Juanicipio board of directors, technical committee, joint health and safety committee and ad-hoc meetings.
+Commissioning of the processing facility was performed under the guidance of an Engineering.
+Procurement and Construction Management contract entered into with an affiliate of Fresnillo.
+MAG's share of project costs was funded by operating cash flow from underground mine production, by cash calls through its 44% interest in Juanicipio and, to a lesser extent, incurred directly by MAG to cover expenses related to its own commissioned technical studies and analyses, as well as direct project oversight.
+Minera Juanicipio is governed by a shareholders' agreement and corporate by-laws, pursuant to which each shareholder is to provide funding prorata to its ownership interest.
+An operator services agreement became effective upon initiation of commercial production whereby Fresnillo and its affiliates continue to operate the mine (the "Operator Services Agreement").
+Both lead and zinc concentrate offtake agreements have been executed by Minera Juanicipio with Met-Mex Peñoles, S.A. de C.V. ("Met-Mex") (an affiliate of Fresnillo), under which both concentrates are being sold and treated at international benchmark market terms in Torreón, Mexico.

-Underground development and construction of surface infrastructure and facilities has progressed largely according to the plan envisioned in the 2017 PEA, with the exception of the commissioning of the 4,000 tpd processing facility (see "Processing Plant Construction and Commissioning" below).
-The Juanicipio beneficiation plant, which was recently energized following connection to the national power grid in December 2022, has commenced commissioning and full-scale rampup of milling activities.
-During the quarter, Juanicipio commenced concentrate production and shipped its first commercial lead and zinc concentrates in late March 2023.
-According to operator Fresnillo, the operation remains on track to reach nameplate production mid-to-late 2023.
-During this ramp-up period, excess mineralized material from Juanicipio continues to be processed through the nearby Saucito and Fresnillo beneficiation plants (100% owned by Fresnillo) (see 'Underground Mine Production' below) on an available capacity basis.
+Underground development and construction of surface infrastructure and facilities progressed largely according to the plan envisioned in the 2017 PEA, with the exception of the commissioning of the 4,000 tpd processing facility (see "Processing Facility Construction and Commissioning" below).
+The Juanicipio beneficiation plant, which was energized following connection to the national power grid in December 2022, commenced commissioning and full-scale ramp-up of milling activities in Q1 2023.
+In March 2023, Juanicipio commenced concentrate production and shipped its first commercial lead and zinc concentrates.
+According to operator Fresnillo, the operation remains on track to reach nameplate production in Q3 2023.
+Excess mineralized material from Juanicipio continues to be processed through the nearby Saucito and Fresnillo beneficiation plants (100% owned by Fresnillo) (see 'Underground Mine Production' below) on an available capacity basis.